 How do I ensure we receive quality components?

-A solar powered bus stop or bus shelter lighting system consists of several primary components including batteries, controllers, solar modules, LEDs, wiring/fuse, and a system enclosure or metal work.
+A solar powered bus stop or bus shelter lighting system consists of several primary components including batteries, controllers, solar modules, LEDs, wiring/fuses, and a system enclosure or metal work.

 From system to system and company to company, there is a wide range of variations when it comes to the specific components used.
 With so many variables at play, one key element for agencies to utilize to better evaluate quality components is to consider UL certification.
 Companies offering a solar lighting system with UL certification can ensure quality components.
 As a result, customers see higher performance standards and have the comfort knowing their solar lighting system is certified by a world leader in safety compliance.